 All Resident Assistants receive a room and board waiver and a stipend for the duration of their employment.
 Stipends are $1,200 paid out bi-weekly over the course of the academic year.

-Hear from a current Resident Assistant about her experience directly!
+Hear from a past Resident Assistant about her experience!